MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-deploy.md

   >You can use any type of Kubernetes cluster.
 To create a Kubernetes cluster on Azure Kubernetes Service (AKS), see [Create an AKS cluster](http://docs.microsoft.com/azure/aks/create-cluster.md).
   > The following script creates a four node Kubernetes cluster in Azure.
   >```azure-cli
-  az aks create --resource-group myResourceGroup --name myAKSCluster --node-count 4 --kubernetes-version 1.11.1
+  az aks create --resource-group myResourceGroup --name myAKSCluster --node-count 4 --kubernetes-version 1.11.1 --generate-ssh-keys
   >```

 ## Steps